SSWConsulting/SSW.People.Profiles/Andrew-Waltos/Andrew-Waltos.md

 Andrew is passionate about ensuring accessibility in websites.
 His dedication to inclusive design reflects his belief in making technology accessible to all users, regardless of their abilities.

-### Personal Interests
+## Personal Interests

-When not working or learning, Andrew enjoys playing video games 🕹️, learning French 🥐, and practicing the violin 🎻.
+When not working or learning about tech, Andrew enjoys playing video games 🕹️, learning French 🥐, and practicing guitar 🎸️ and violin 🎻.
 These hobbies not only provide a creative outlet but also contribute to his well-rounded approach to problem-solving and innovation in his professional work.